The organists at St Augustine’s have held their positions for lengthy periods, and there have been only seven officially appointed since 1908!

 From 1990 until 2001, Neil was Organist and Choirmaster at St Andrew’s Church Blunsdon where he built up a small enthusiastic choir from scratch and joined with the vicar and PCC on the selection and installation of the new organ.
 He has also played several local organs as a relief organist covering for holidays.

 He started playing at St Augustine’s in 2002 as a relief organist, and was appointed organist in 2003.
-He took over the position of Director of Music in October 2004 and now conducts and trains the choir as well as playing for services.
+He took over the position of Director of Music in October 2004.

 He has played at the following cathedrals: Liverpool Anglican (largest organ in the UK), Liverpool Roman Catholic, Plymouth Roman Catholic, Manchester, Wells, Bristol, Winchester, Chichester, Gloucester and Norwich.